First year and Transfer Students

 Apply for In-State Tuition Based Upon Military Service Exceptions

-Your VA education benefit qualifies you to receive the in-state tuition rate even if you are not a resident of Utah; however, you must live in Utah to establish this benefit.
+Your VA education benefit qualifies you to receive the in-state tuition rate even if you are not a resident of Utah.
 It is important to apply for in-state tuition because it lowers the tuition bill significantly.
-To apply for in-state tuition based upon military exception, go to the link below and click on “Residency Form”.
-Click yes for “are you applying for a military exception,” complete the form by providing your certificate of eligibility and the remaining required supporting documentation.
-Click submit.
+To apply for In-state Tuition based upon Military Exception, go to the link below and click on the “Residency Form” link.
+Click yes on the radio button for “Are you applying for a military exception.”

 Apply for the In-State Tuition Rate